miigdm/doc/multisite_medium.md

 When working with a multisite installation that are based on the **Medium** value in t3kit.
 There may be a need to have custom CSS for one of the sites, that can be achieved with the following steps.

-By default  t3kit’s TS is using less and css:
+By default t3kit’s typoscript (TS) is using Less and CSS:

 ```
   page.includeCSS.customLess = fileadmin/custom/css/custom.less